Interview with Deb Dana, LCSW

 Charlotte: It's not even how our -- I know Stephen Porges’ book that you mentioned writes about how it's not even largely how our education is offered.

-Charlotte: You know, so we're really like the salmon swimming upstream, you know.
+Charlotte: You know, so we're really like salmon swimming upstream, you know.

-Charlotte: I just kind of want to name that because especially when you're already working on a cause and you feel like you're a salmon going upstream to recognize that we can support ourselves even within that journey.
+Charlotte: I just kind of want to name that because especially when you're already working on a cause and you feel like you're a salmon going upstream, to recognize that also we can support ourselves even within that journey.

 Deb: Right, right.